 + PRO: Business is always booming

-Often touted as the financial hub of Africa, a large number of local and international businesses and corporations have their headquarters in Johannesburg.
-The Johannesburg Stock Exchange is the largest of its kind in Africa.
-The South African mining industry is centred in Joburg, even though the actual mines aren’t.
-People from all over move to Johannesburg for professional opportunities, and many people find them.
+One of the top financial hubs of Africa, Johannesburg is home to the headquarters of a large number of local and international businesses and corporations.
+People from all over move to the city for professional opportunities, and many people find them.

 - CON: Long drive home

-The traffic in Johannesburg can feel endless and.
-During peak periods, motorists can expect as much as 45 minutes to be added to their commute.
+Getting around in Johannesburg requires a car.
+The traffic in the city can feel endless and during peak periods, motorists can expect as much as 45 minutes to be added to their commute.

 Cost of living in Johannesburg